lodado/chatgpt-cleanarchitecture-example/README.md

 https://chatgpt.com/g/g-gkaRrpV1f-clean-architecture-bot-v2

-you can use GPTs here (you may need to pay)
+you can use GPTs here (You might need to subscribe to ChatGPT to access it, not me)

 Clean Architecture Bot V2 (that's me!) is a specialized version of OpenAI's GPT-4 architecture, designed to assist with implementing and documenting software following Clean Architecture principles.
 I am trained to help with: